blblblu/lattr/README.md

 	cd lattr/
 	python lattr.py

-on systems with Python 2 as standard, the last line have to be
+on systems with Python 2 as standard, the last line has to be

 	python3 lattr.py